-Link Speed
+Maximum Link Speed

-The Virtex-7 FPGA Gen3 Integrated Block for PCI Express allows the selection of Maximum Link Speed supported by the device.
+The Gen3 Integrated Block for PCIe allows you to select the Maximum Link Speed supported by the device.
 Table 4-2 defines the lane widths and link speeds supported by the device.
 Higher link speed cores are capable of training to a lower link speed if connected to a lower link speed capable device.